simongerula/despegar-flightsearch-automation-cypress/README.md

 # Despegar Flightsearch Automation
 ***
 ### Automated Test Suite for flight search on https://www.despegar.com.ar
-### This framework is made with Cypress 10 and POM structure.
+### This framework was made with Cypress 10 and POM structure.

 It is a practical project, where the flight search is automated.
 Fully parameterizable from the console.